ioggstream/papers/semantics-ddd/index.md

 ## The solution space in digital public services

-This section shows the elements that impacts on the solution space in digital public services, and which strategies can mitigate the risks associated with the different perspectives of  consumers' and IT architects' goals illustrated in [What does Domain mean for public services?](#what-does-domain-mean-for-public-services).
+This section shows the elements that affect the definition of the solution space in digital public services, and which strategies can mitigate the risks associated with the different perspectives of  consumers' and IT architects' goals illustrated in [What does Domain mean for public services?](#what-does-domain-mean-for-public-services).

 From the IT architect perspective, the problem space shifts from user expectations to the regulation.